EllaTheCat/dopamine-2020/README.md

 Alt can be swapped as some users prefer.

 ## Mode indication
-When not in default mode  the word Primary or Secondary is shown on a tab next to the workspace tabs.
-The same word  appears on the title bar of the currently focused window.
-You can change focus and the name follows.
-If that's not enough, the screen dims slightly in Primary mode and a little bit more for Secondary mode.
+When not in default mode the word Primary or Secondary is shown on a red tab next to the workspace tabs.
+Furthermore, comared to default mode, the screen dims slightly in Primary mode and dims slightly more in Secondary mode.

 ## Command prompt
 The command prompt is a dmenu.
 It is invoked with one of the key